Product

 What is Digital Marketing?

-Digital marketing encompasses all marketing efforts that use digital channels to reach and engage with potential customers.
-Digital means here both online and offline channels.
+Digital marketing is the use of digital channels to promote products or services and engage with customers.
+These channels can be both online and offline.

 Companies, on average, allocate 72% of their overall marketing budgets to digital marketing strategies (Gartner, DemandSage).